mfontanini/presenterm/docs/src/guides/basics.md

 [![asciicast](https://asciinema.org/a/1VgRxVIEyLrMmq6OZ3oKx4PGi.svg)](https://asciinema.org/a/1VgRxVIEyLrMmq6OZ3oKx4PGi)

-### Key bindings modal
+## Key bindings modal

-The key bindings modal displays the key bindings for each of the supported actions.
+The key bindings modal displays the key bindings for each of the supported actions and can be opened by pressing `?`.

-## Hot reload
+# Hot reload

 Unless you run in presentation mode by passing in the `--present` parameter, _presenterm_ will automatically reload your presentation file every time you save it. _presenterm_ will also automatically detect which specific slide was modified